Northland Public Library

 Children’s ONGOING Programs – Registration required as noted.

-POKEMON CLUB – First Tuesday each month from 4 to 5 p.m.
+POKEMON CLUB – First Tuesday of each month from 4 to 5 p.m.

 Gotta catch ’em all!
 Pokemon Trainers ages 10-16 can join us for an hour of Pokemon fun.
 We’ll have a different activity each month, and trainers are welcome to bring their own cards and games from home to show off and share.
 No registration required.